 In the event of a criminal act in a residence hall or campus apartment, students should contact a member of the residence life staff as soon as possible.
 This staff member can provide assistance and direct students through the procedure of reporting a crime.
-If an accident occurs on campus but outside of campus housing, a student should contact the Office of Student Life or HPU DPS for immediate assistance or to file a report.
-A Crime Incident Report Form can be used to report criminal activity to the Office of Student Life or Department of Public Safety.
+If an incident occurs on campus but outside of campus housing, a student should contact the Office of Student Life (325-649-8017) or HPU DPS for assistance or to file a report.
+The Crime Incident Report Form can also be used to report criminal activity to the Office of Student Life or HPU DPS.

-Any suspicious activity or criminal act occurring on campus after hours should be reported immediately to DPS at 325-649-8609.
+Any suspicious activity or criminal act occurring on campus between 5:00 p.m. – 8:00 a.m. and/or on weekends should be reported immediately to HPU DPS at 325-649-8609.
 DPS officers patrol the campus throughout the night and are available to assist anyone on campus.
 The City of Brownwood has 24-hour emergency assistance available through 911.

 HPU does not have any policies or procedures that allow victims or witnesses to report crimes on a voluntary, confidential basis.
 Nor does HPU have a policy that encourages pastoral counselors and professional counselors, if and when they deem it appropriate, to inform the persons they are counseling of any procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.

-In order for HPU to be the secure learning environment that it needs to be, all parts of the community must work together.
-Students, faculty and staff can help promote safety by observing some simple safety procedures:
+Students, faculty and staff can help promote safety by following some simple safety procedures: